MOLM: Mixture of LoRA Markers: Experiments

 \subsection{Ablation Studies}

 \textbf{Key Capacity.} The capacity of MOLM is determined by the number of blocks $L$ selected from the backbone $\mathcal{G}_{\Phi}$ and the number of available adapter paths $P$ per block.
 Since choosing among $P$ adapters requires $\log_2 P$ bits, the total key size is $M = L \cdot \log_2 P$.
-In our default configuration, we route the whole $L=14$ ResNet blocks in the VAE decoder with $P=4$ adapters each, yielding $M = 14 \times 2 = 28$ bits per image.
+In our default configuration, we perturb the whole $L=14$ ResNet blocks in the VAE decoder with $P=4$ adapters each, yielding $M = 14 \times 2 = 28$ bits per image.
 Each ResNet block is treated as a single routing layer, where one index $s_\ell$ determines the active convolutional adapters within the block.
 We also investigate several extensions: (i) Independent bits per convolution, which doubles capacity by assigning separate bits to the two convolutional layers inside each ResNet block; (ii) Including attention blocks, where routing cross- and self-attention layers increases $L$ and thus the total key size; (iii) Expanding adapter paths, e.g., increasing $P$ from 4 to 8 so that each block encodes $\log_2 8 = 3$ bits.
-Appendix~\ref{appendix:capacity} reports the empirical trade-offs between capacity, accuracy, and fidelity under these configurations.
+Appendix~\ref{appendix:capacity} reports the empirical trade-offs between capacity, bit accuracy, and fidelity under these configurations.

-\textbf{Mapping Effect.} To analyze how key bits are distributed across routing adapters, we conduct a block-wise perturbation probe on the VAE decoder (details in the Appendix~\ref{appendix:mapping}).
-Averaging results over 100 random prompts reveals that the mapping is largely distributed: many routing blocks influence multiple bits with intermediate probability, and individual bits are affected by several blocks.
+\textbf{Mapping Effect.} To analyze how key bits are distributed across routing adapters, we conduct a layer-wise weight randomization (details in the Appendix~\ref{appendix:mapping}).
+Averaging results over 100 random prompts reveals that the mapping is largely distributed: many routing layers influence multiple bits with intermediate probability, and individual bits are affected by several layers.
 While certain bits are more sensitive, there is no strict one-to-one correspondence between adapters and bits.
-Instead, the key is redundantly encoded across blocks, which enhances robustness, as perturbing any single adapter does not deterministically erase the watermark.
+Instead, the key is redundantly encoded across layers, which enhances robustness, as perturbing any single adapter does not deterministically erase the watermark.